Best Cutting Flowers for your Garden

 Zinnias: Stunning blooms in so many colors, it dries well too.

 The best time to cut your flowers is in the morning.
 Have a bucket of water handy so that you can drop your prize blooms immediately into water so they will last the longest.
 Then cut the stem again just before placing in your vase of water mixed with floral preservative.
-You can get floral preservative at a craft store or online on Amazon or other website.
+You can get floral preservative at a craft store, florist, or online.